Originally by Bob Ciura

 - 2016 dividend raise: 2.3%

-As a result, Verizon investors should expect a 2017 dividend increase in the 1%-2% range, while AT&T should be able to maintain its 2%-3% dividend growth rate.
+As a result, Verizon investors should expect a 2019 dividend increase in the 1%-2% range, while AT&T should be able to maintain its 2%-3% dividend growth rate due to higher cash flows.

 The dividend safety of each company is examined in the videos below.